Klingberg's OT goal pushes Stars over Preds to advance

 Ben Bishop, Vezina Trophy finalist, had a playoff career-high 47 saves for the Stars.

-Pekka Rinne, who won the Vezina Trophy last year as the NHL's top goalie, also set a playoff career best by stopping 49 shots.
+Pekka Rinne, who won the Vezina Trophy last year as the NHL's top goalie, also set a career best by stopping 49 shots in his 89th career playoff game.
 That included an impressive pad save on Jamie Benn's shot just more than five minutes into the overtime period, when the Stars had a 14-8 advantage on shots.

 Blake Comeau scored his first playoff goal for the Stars, tying the game at 1-1 in the second period.
 But he also had a tripping penalty with 1:53 left in regulation that put Nashville on the power play.

-But the Predators didn't even get a shot on goal before the third period ended, or when finishing the final seconds with a man advantage to start overtime.
+The Predators stuck to the series script and didn't score a goal.
+They didn't even get a shot on goal before the third period ended, or when finishing the final seconds with a man advantage to start overtime.

 Austin Watson scored a goal for Nashville in the first period.